 In 2012-13 Fuller was charged with the development of Missouri's post play and helped induce career seasons from fifth-year senior Laurence Bowers and transfer senior Alex Oriakhi.
 In addition, Missouri ranked among the national leaders in rebounding margin (No. 4 +8.5) and offensive efficiency and the team recorded 22 total point-rebound double-doubles, the most since the 1990-91 season.

-Haith elevated Fuller to Associate Head Coach in 2012 and since his arrival the Tigers have won 53 games and advanced to consecutive NCAA Tournaments.
+Fuller was elevated to Associate Head Coach in 2012 and since his arrival the Tigers have won 76 games and advanced to three consecutive postseason Tournaments.

 "Missouri has been such a great place for us," Fuller said.
 "The city, family atmosphere, fan support; Mizzou and Columbia have everything you want as a coach and a father, and it's a great selling point on the recruiting trail.
-I am excited about what we have accomplished over the past two seasons, but we always want more.
-There is still more work ahead."
+I am excited about what we have accomplished over the past three seasons and look forward to working with Coach Anderson as we accomplish even more."

 After graduating from Wake Forest with a degree in communications in 2000, Fuller served as an intern in the Atlantic Coast Conference office and worked as a volunteer coach with Division I North Carolina A&T. Fuller secured his first full-time coaching duties at the high school level at West Forsyth High School in Clemmons, N.C., where he coached future New Orleans Hornets and LA Clippers star, Chris Paul.